Oxymorphone: Side effects

 The principal adverse effects of oxymorphone are similar to other opioids with constipation, nausea, vomiting, dizziness, dry mouth and drowsiness being the most common adverse effects.
 This drug is highly addictive as with other opioids and can lead to chemical dependence and withdrawal.

 Overdose

 In common with other opioids, oxymorphone overdosage is characterized by respiratory depression, sleepiness progressing to stupor or coma, skeletal muscle weakness, cold and clammy skin, and sometimes slow heart rate and low blood pressure.
 In a severe case of overdose, apnea, circulatory collapse, cardiac arrest and death can occur.

 Pharmacology

 Pharmacodynamics

 Oxymorphone elicits its effects by binding to and activating the μ-opioid receptor (MOR) and, to a much lesser extent, the δ-opioid receptor (DOR) and κ-opioid receptor (KOR).
 Its activity at the DOR may augment its action at the MOR.
 Oxymorphone is 10 times more potent than morphine.
-The calculation of relative potency indicated that 1 mg of oxymorphone hydrochloride equaled 9.85 mg of morphine sulfate, or 1.02 mg of oxymorphone hydrochloride was equivalent to 10 mg of morphine sulfate.
+Calculation of relative potency indicates that 1 mg of oxymorphone hydrochloride is equivalent to 9.85 mg of morphine sulfate, or equivalently, 1.02 mg of oxymorphone hydrochloride is equivalent to 10 mg of morphine sulfate.